Fresno Personal Injury Attorneys

 Statute of limitations issues can be complicated.
 That is why it is important to consult with an experienced Fresno personal injury attorney as soon as possible after an accident.
 Your lawyer can ensure that the statute of limitations and other legal deadlines are met.

 So, you were injured on the job, caused by somebody else’s carelessness.
 Can you still make a claim against that person that caused the injury?
 The answer is yes.
-It’s just like any other claim, expect there’s an overlay with the workers’ compensation component.
+It’s just like any other claim, except there’s an overlay with the workers’ compensation component.

-The good news is, if you were injured on the job and workers’ compensation is involved, they will pay your medical bills, your lost wages, your temporary disability, any partial disability and even your mileage while you are seeking treatment for the harms and losses that you suffered on the job.
+The good news is if you were injured on the job and workers’ compensation is involved, they will pay your medical bills, your lost wages, your temporary disability, any partial disability, and even your mileage while you are seeking treatment for the harms and losses that you suffered on the job.
 Once that workers’ compensation case is resolved, or if the time to file the lawsuit has not yet come, you can still make a claim against the party that caused your harms and losses.
-The only caveat is that when that case settles you will have to reimburse workers’ compensation for the amount of benefits they paid on your behalf.
+The only caveat is that when that case settles you will have to reimburse workers’ compensation for the number of benefits they paid on your behalf.

-Five Ways to Ruin Your Personal Injury Case
+Five Ways to Ruin Your Personal Injury Case in Fresno, CA

 Do you want to know five ways to ruin your personal injury case?
 Often times, people come to me, and they’ve basically ruined their entire personal injury case.
 How do they do it?
 One, they ignore their injuries and don’t seek proper medical care for the treatment that they need.
 Two, they give a recorded statement to the other driver’s insurance company, which pins them down to that set of facts forever.
 Three, they sign a medical authorization allowing the insurance company to get all sorts of records – even non-medical records – pertaining to conditions completely unrelated to the crash, and five, they sign a release before all their harms and losses have been completely brought to the forefront.

 Hurt in an Accident?
-We Can Help.
+We Can Help in Fresno, CA.